samuel-deng/math4ml_su24/content.md

 far, see the [Course Skeleton]({{ site.baseurl }}{% link skeleton.md %}).

 - Lecture slides can be found by clicking on the lecture title for the appropriate day.
-- All readings on the right column are **optional**, but reading (a subset of) these materials before each lecture might help digesting the content during lecture.
+- All the materials and reading on the right column is **optional**, but reading (a subset of) these materials before each lecture might help digesting the content during lecture.
 - Problem sets will be posted here, as well as their solutions.

 This is a tentative schedule and is subject to change.
 Readings, slides, and assignments will be posted as the class goes on.

-In the readings, *MML* refers to [*Mathematics for Machine Learning*](https://mml-book.github.io/) by Marc Peter Deisenroth, A. Aldo Faisal, and Cheng
+**Optional readings.** *MML* refers to [*Mathematics for Machine Learning*](https://mml-book.github.io/) by Marc Peter Deisenroth, A. Aldo Faisal, and Cheng
 Soon Ong. *VMLS* refers to [*Introduction to Applied Linear Algebra - Vectors, Matrices, and Least Squares*](https://web.stanford.edu/~boyd/vmls/) by Stephen Boyd and Lieven Vandenberghe.

+**Story of the course.** As the lectures go on, the goal will be to develop two main ideas from machine learning: *least squares regression (LS)* and
+*gradient descent (GD)*.
+During each lecture, we will build these ideas with the mathematical tools from that lecture; at the same time, we'll gradually develop a "picture" of LS and GD as the course goes on.
+An evolving 3D rendering of each "picture" will be linked in each module below.

 {% for module in site.modules %}
 {{ module }}